Greetings From the Galapagos

 25 May 2018

-Famous for its unique and fearless wildlife and hauntingly beautiful landscape, the Galapagos Islands, just off the coast of Ecuador, is a must for any adventurous, nature-loving traveller.
+Famous for its unique and fearless wildlife and hauntingly beautiful landscape, the Galapagos Islands, just off the coast of Ecuador, is a must for any adventurous, nature-loving traveler.
 But it’s something aside from all of the fascinating creatures and scenery that caught Latin Travel Expert, Ali’s eye on her recent trip to the Galapagos.
 Find out why the mysterious Floreana Island reveals more than just postcard-perfect photo opportunities…

 When you think of the Galapagos, what first comes to mind is usually its diverse wildlife, striking blue ocean and beautiful scenery.
 The Galapagos is not typically known for its history but there is one island in particular that is steeped in mystery.
 Welcome to the eerie island of Floreana.